msamhz/GA-Project_4/README.md

 ## Results
 **Key Observatiions from Exploratory Data Analysis**
 1) The number of WNV present traps across years vary greatly.
 Within each year there appears to be a seasonal peak in WNV in August.
+2) Referring to the trend for 2007 and 2013, Culex Pipiens are much more likely to carry the West Nile Virus.
+As such, a high number of WNV present traps correlate with a high number of Culex Pipiens.

 `In 2007 and 2013 we can see the similar trend.`